 World's Best Red Beans and Rice

-Red beans and rice are oh-so-good.
-Especially if they are made and cooked right so that the beans make their own red gravy, which is one of the tastiest things you will ever eat over rice.
+Red beans and rice are oh-so-good—especially if they are made and cooked right so that the beans make their own red gravy, which is one of the tastiest things you will ever eat over rice.
 In New Orleans, this is the one dish that almost everyone loves to eat.
-Jazz it up a bit by serving a small dish of chopped green onions (including the tops) and a dish of diced jalapeño peppers diced.
+Jazz it up a bit by serving it with a small dish of chopped green onions (including the tops) and a dish of diced jalapeño peppers.
 You allow your guests to add these to their own plates.

 - 1 pound of dry red kidney beans